 Item Details Equipment The network is based on the Ultra High Frequency (UHF) range and licences to operate on the assigned frequencies are maintained by Facilities Management.
 The network communicates across all campuses, using ethernet connected repeaters upon each campus.
-Instruction for the individual operation of each piece of equipment is provided in the OEM instruction booklet.
+Instruction for the individual operation of each piece of equipment is provided in the OEM instruction headlet the OEM instruction booklet.
 Group Call Signs The Incident Response Team (IRT) can be called out at any time by any call sign declaring an emergency over the network.
 Normal call out of the IRT will be by the control room after receiving an emergency call over the telephone system.

-Item Details Radio procedures A commonly understood format is necessary on a radio network and this is achieved with procedures that are designed to ensure order and discipline.
+Item Details University Emergency Radio Network All Chief Wardens are issued a radio that can transmit over the University Emergency Radio Network.
+Upon receipt of an emergency being reported to Campus Security, a transmission will go out over the University Emergency Radio Network.
+This will provide prompt communication and ongoing updates to ECO members to coordinate the emergency response for their building.
+Radio procedures A commonly understood format is necessary on a radio network and this is achieved with procedures that are designed to ensure order and discipline.
 Call signs: It is essential that everyone listening on radio frequencies is in no doubt as to who is talking to whom.
 The call sign of the station contacted is always to be used BEFORE that of the transmitting station.
 Call signs to be used are issued at the time of the event.
 In a disaster emergency or a Search and Rescue event, call signs MUST reflect a recognisable geographical location near the search area.
 Operators should familiarise themselves with the event call signs and procedures relevant to their area.
 Establishing a Radio Net A radio net consists of two or more radio stations operating on the same frequency for the purpose of communicating with one another.
 It consists of a control station and one or more "Sub" stations.

-Radio Operating Techniques The aim of all operators should be to get the message through with complete accuracy and minimum delay, so that the least possible time is spent occupying the frequency.
+Radio Operating TechniquesThe aim of all operators should be to get the message through with complete accuracy and minimum delay, so that the least possible time is spent occupying the frequency.

 These notes are designed to assist operators to improve their personal radio technique.

-Listen before you call - Someone else may be using the channel.
-If more than one station is transmitting at the same time, garbled transmission will result.
-Speak clearly - Use your normal voice and do not speak too fast.
+- Listen before you call Someone else may be using the channel.
+If more than one station is transmitting at the same time, garbled transmission will result. - Speak clearly Use your normal voice and do not speak too fast.
 Hold the microphone close to your mouth but at right angles and talk across the face of the microphone.
-This reduces distortion and wind noise.
-Think before you speak - Know what you are going to say before you press the microphone switch.
-Divide your message into natural phrases instead of individual words so that it flows smoothly.
-Spelling - Spell difficult, ambiguous or unfamiliar words - using the phonetic alphabet if necessary.
-Operating Rules Station to Station Transmissions - Communications between stations should be restricted to official messages or those of an emergency nature only.
-Short Conversation - Do not waffle.
-Conversations should be kept as brief as possible allowing others time to use the frequency.
-Prompt Replies - When called, or when a transmitting station has said "over", reply immediately.
-When a transmitting station fails to receive an immediate reply, there is doubt as to whether the message is received the radio is working the operator is still at the radio.
+This reduces distortion and wind noise. - Think before you speak Know what you are going to say before you press the microphone switch.
+Divide your message into natural phrases instead of individual words so that it flows smoothly. - Spelling Spell difficult, ambiguous or unfamiliar words using the phonetic alphabet if necessary.